 There are thousands of hosting companies so it’s important to select a company you feel comfortable with and who you believe will provide a good service and value for money.

-Many are multinational companies like GoDaddy, Bluehost, HostGator etc. who have tens of thousands of clients, who are consequently treated as one of many.
+Many are multinational companies like GoDaddy, Bluehost, HostGator etc. have tens of thousands of clients, who are consequently treated as one of many.
 There are also companies like WP Support Specialists who deal with smaller numbers of clients and build up a good working relationship with them in a more personal way.

 Here’s a list of 5 of the biggest WordPress website hosting companies with links through to customer reviews: